-This flexible group covers all of the emission units throughout the entire facility that are subject to 40 CFR Part 64 Compliance Assurance Monitoring (CAM).
-The emission units that are covered under this flexible group include: EUPMIXER#4WHBV, EUPPKGHOPPER#5BV, EUPPKGHOPPER#6BV, EUPFLUIDBEDDRYER, EUAGER#2DC, EULAUNDRYSILOS, EUPWHOPPER#1BV, EUPWHOPPER#2BV, EUPPKGHOPPER#3BV, EUPPKGHOPPER#3BV, EUPPKGHOPPER#4BV, EUPPKGHOPPER#4BV, EUPPKGHOPPER#4BV, EUPPKGSLYDC, and EUPPKGHOPPER#7BV.
+This flexible group covers all of the emission units throughout the entire facility that are subject to the provisions of 40 CFR Part 64 Compliance Assurance Monitoring (CAM).
+The emission units that are covered under this flexible group include: EUPMIXER#4WHBV, EUPPKGHOPPER#5BV, EUPPKGHOPPER#6BV, EUPFLUIDBEDDRYER, EUAGER#2DC, EULAUNDRYSILOS, EUPWHOPPER#1BV, EUPWHOPPER#2BV, EUPWHOPPER#3BV, EUPPKGHOPPER#1BV, EUPPKGHOPPER#2BV, EUPPKGHOPPER#3BV, EUPPKGHOPPER#4BV, EUPPKGHOPPER#2BV, EUPPKGHOPPER#3BV, EUPPKGHOPPER#4BV, EUPPKGHOPPER#7BV.
 Specifics for several of these emission units are covered in other flexible groups.

-During the inspection, AQD Staff was able to observe the pressure drop indicators for each of the emission units.
+During the inspection, AQD Staff was able to observe the pressure drop indicators for each of the emission units, although some emission units were not in operation at the time of the inspection.
 Access staff also ensured KD that in addition to the regular PM done on the units; they are all equipped with alarms if the pressure drop is out of specification.